 In every boxing match, there is a referee who supervises the boxers.
 The role of the referee is also to determine the winner, i.e. when the opponent is deemed no longer able to continue.
 Every one to three minutes, there are intervals in which the boxers take a break.
 There intervals are known as rounds.
 A boxer can resign by throwing in his towel or can be disqualified if they break a rule.
 At the end of the contest, the winner or loser can also be based on the judges’ scorecards—this is important in Olympic boxing due to the fact that a winner must be decided, whereas in professional boxing a draw is allowed.

-Boxing is one of the oldest sports recorded in the history of mankind.
+Boxing is one of the oldest sports recorded in the history of humankind.
 Physical combat and the acceptance of it as a sport is thought to be dated back to the ancient Greeks.
-Boxing was included as a sport in the first ever Olympic games in BC 688.
+Boxing was included as a sport in the first ever Olympic games in 688 BC.
 Boxing continues to be a popular sport in the world of online betting, more professional than amateur boxing.
 There are plenty of opportunities to bet on boxing matches, whether that be on individual matches or an overall winner for tournaments such as the Ultimate Fighting Championship or Mixed Martial Arts contests.
-For the purpose of this OpenOdds review, we will provide the best odds for upcoming boxing matches in October and November.
+For the purpose of this OpenOdds boxing odds comparison, we'll be getting into the best odds for boxing matches we've seen in recent times.

-A selection of the best online bookmakers with the best odds for boxing
+A selection of the best online bookmakers with top boxing betting odds

 Betting on boxing matches is interesting due to the fact that you can bet on who you think will win or whether it will be a draw.
 Due to the nature of the sport, so many factors can intervene which can make predictions very difficult to trust.
 However, it does add another element of excitement for the punter.